1. Is your high SPF sunscreen actually protecting your skin?

 As a cosmetic chemist, when formulating it is often as important what I don’t include in my product as what I do include.
 I have my own checklist of what I refer to as ‘questionable ingredients’.
 These are chemical additives that I believe can be harmful to cells when allowed to accumulate over time.
 Chemical sunscreens have been linked to photosensitivity, skin irritation and may possibly influence hormone levels with long-term use.
 This is why I choose to formulate with physical sunscreen.
 Additional benefits of physical sunscreen:

 - Protects from both UVA and UVB rays

 - Potent anti-inflammatory and healing properties have been found in zinc oxide.
 In fact, our bodies actually naturally create zinc to help heal when it senses a wound!

-- The antimicrobial properties of zinc oxide lessens the severity of acne lesions, reducing excess oil and acne bacteria
+- The antimicrobial properties of zinc oxide lessen the severity of acne lesions, reducing excess oil and acne bacteria

 - Baby safe

 - Environmentally friendly - great barrier reef ecotoxicity

 Don’t panic!
 Short-term and occasional use of questionable ingredients in sunscreen is not going to have a severe impact on your health.
 However, long-term repeated exposure is not recommended and may cause cell damage and imbalance.
 It’s often worth paying more for the products with a higher safety profile.

 6. How much protection will ÜberZinc give me?